 If you or someone you love has been diagnosed with liver disease and needs—or will need—a liver transplant, don't wait.
-With more than 14,000 Americans on the waiting list for a liver transplant, the wait for a deceased donor transplant could take years.
-Unfortunately, approximately 20 percent of the people on the liver transplant waiting list die waiting.
+There are more than 11,500 Americans on the waiting list for a liver transplant, and the wait for a deceased donor transplant could take years.
+Unfortunately, about 20% of people on the liver transplant waiting list die while waiting.

-During a living-donor liver transplant, a healthy adult donates a portion of their liver to someone with end-stage liver disease.
-The donor's liver regenerates within a few months.
-Living-donor liver transplants reduce the amount of time spent on the transplant waiting list and allow patients to receive a transplant sooner.
+During a living-donor liver transplant, a healthy adult donates a portion of their liver to someone with end-stage liver disease or liver cancer.
+Following the transplant, the donor's liver will regenerate, or grow back, in a few months.
+Living-donor liver transplants can reduce the amount of time spent on the transplant waiting list and allow patients to receive a transplant sooner.

 At the UPMC Liver Transplant Program, we consider each person referred to our program.
 Whether they suffer from traditional or complex liver conditions or various types of liver cancer, we are committed to providing liver transplant services to anyone who will benefit, including those who are high-risk and have been turned down for a transplant at another center.

 A candidate for liver transplant may suffer from any of these liver conditions: